 Hiawatha Avenue is a difficult street to cross by foot, bike, wheelchair, or motor vehicle.
 High vehicle speeds, wide crossing distances, short crossing times, and LRT signal pre-emption have contributed to the difficult pedestrian and bicyclist environment.
 At the same time, the addition of the LRT line has added more pedestrians and bikers to the area.

-Hennepin County convened a working group with Metro Transit, Minneapolis, and the Minnesota Department of Transportation to develop recommendations to improve the street crossing environment at several intersections along Hiawatha Avenue: 28th Street, 32nd Street, 35th Street, 38th Street, 42nd Street, and 46th Street.
-These recommendates should make it easier and more comfortable for walkers and bikers to cross Hiawatha Avenue at these intersections.
+Hennepin County convened a working group with Metro Transit, Minneapolis, and the Minnesota Department of Transportation to develop recommendations to improve the street crossing environment at several intersections along Hiawatha Avenue from 32nd Street to 46th Street.
+These recommendations should make it easier and more comfortable for walkers and bikers to cross Hiawatha Avenue at these intersections.
 Key points of these recommendations include:

 - Adding bump-outs at some corners to reduce the distance across Hiawatha Avenue.
 Bump outs can also reduce traffic speeds.